 The workshop took place from 6. to 8.
 June 2012 at King's College London, UK.
 There were 4 half-day sessions, each dedicated to one of the above topics.
 The program started with a reception in the evening of June 6.
 On the following morning the workshop was officially opened by Prof David Richards, Head of Research at King's College London, followed by the morning session on organic semiconductors and the afternoon session on thermo-electrics.
 A poster session and buffet was organised for the evening of 7.
 June.
-The following day started with a session on dye-sensitised solar cell materials followed by the last session on semiconducting oxides.
+The following oxides.
 After the award of a poster prize, Prof Mark Van Schilfgaarde of King's College, closed the workshop and gave an inspiring outlook into the future of energy research.
 Workshop papers by invited speakers are currently under peer-review and will be published in a special issue of the journal Phys.
+Chem.
 Chem.
 Phys.
 (RSC Publishing) prospectively in early 2013.